-Domestic violence is any criminal offense involving violence, physical harm or threat of violence, or physical harm when committed by one cohabitant against another.
+Domestic violence is any criminal offense involving violence, physical harm or threat of violence when committed by one cohabitant against another.
 Domestic violence can also be referred to as IPV or Intimate Partner Violence.
-Domestic violence is against the law.
-Domestic violence in the presence of children is also against the law.
-Domestic violence should be reported.

-Where to Get Help
+Domestic violence is against the law in the presence or absence of a children and should be reported.
+Where to Get Help The National Domestic Violence hotline can be accessed 24/7 at 1(800)897-5465